 The best electronic drum sets for kids available today

 Yamaha’s DTX402 series is aimed squarely at young and first-time drummers.
-There are three kits in the 402 line-up, but the 402K is the cheapest in the range and offers plenty to help beginners master their first beats and develop their playing.
+There are three kits in the 402 line-up, but the 402K is the cheapest in the range and offers plenty to help newbies master their first beats and develop their playing.
 The kit features a sturdy rack plus quiet, natural-feeling drum and cymbal pads.
 The DTX402 module is packed with 287 expressive drum and percussion sounds, 128 keyboard sounds, 10 customisable kits and nine reverb types.

 In addition, aspiring players will find multi-genre playalongs, recording functionality and ten training tools to boost timing, speed and expression.
 The DTX402 is also compatible with Yamaha’s free DTX402 Touch app (iOS/Android), which enables deeper kit customisation, additional playing challenges and rewards as players progress.